catwell/www.warp10.io/howto/create-a-udf.md

 return arg0;
 ```

-The object returned by the function is arg0 (which contain the stack updated).
+The object returned by the function is arg0 (which contain the updated stack).

 ## Deploy it